 CSA created a series of day-long immersion trips to different parts of L.A. targeted at first year students.
 These immersions provide an opportunity for first year students to get to know L.A. through a social justice lens and meet other first year students also passionate about service.
 Each immersion is focused on a particular community in L.A., highlights one specific social injustice that is prevalent, and then connects students with local nonprofits and activists who are actively working against these injustices in their community.
 The goal is to uplift the justice work already being done in these communities, and offer students an opportunity to become more educated about the issue and get involved, all while exploring Los Angeles and meeting new people.

-Due to COVID-19, these trips have been postponed.
-Please check back in Fall 21 for an update.
+Please check back in Fall 22 for an update.

 Gentrification Immersion in Inglewood